-The treatment of Osgood-Schlatter Disease can be covered under the following headings.
+The treatment of Osgood-Schlatter Disease can be covered under the following headings:

-This involves the symptomatic treatment to give a relief to the patient.
+This involves the symptomatic treatment to give relief to the patient.
 It includes limitation of the activities, application of ice to the region of inflammation, anti-inflammatory medicines, protective padding and the quadriceps strengthening.
 Ice is placed for twenty minutes every two to four hours.

-It becomes more important for those who have to take an active part in the athletic activities.
+It becomes more important for those who have to take an active part in athletic activities.
 The aim is to improve the flexibility and strength of the quadriceps muscles.
 There are many exercises that are performed during the course of physical therapy.

 It is reserved for very limited indications and not routinely done for OSD.
-The ossicle gets resected during the surgery.
-It has its own inherent complications, which include unsightly scar, poor cosmesis, surgical wound dehiscence, and growth disturbance.
+The ossicle gets resected during surgery.
+It has its own inherent complications, which include an unsightly scar, poor cosmesis, surgical wound dehiscence, and growth disturbance.

 Prognosis of Osgood-Schlatter Disease (OSD)